allenai/allenact/docs/installation/installation-framework.md

 `conda activate allenact`

+From within the environemnt download the Gibson dataset using the [instructions provided by the authors](https://github.com/StanfordVL/GibsonEnv/blob/master/gibson/data/README.md#download).
-The proceed to run your experiments using `allenact` as you normally would.
+Then proceed to run your experiments using `allenact` as you normally would.